braimanm/page-component/README.md

 ###Here Are the key features of this project:

-* ####Support for page-components in PageObjcts Currently Selenium PageObject supports WebElement interface for fields of PageObject.
+* ####Support for page-components in PageObjcts Currently Selenium PageObject design pattern supports the WebElement interface for fields of PageObject classes.
 This project allows to declare any page-component as member of the PageObject classes and use current Selenium @FindBy annotation to specify locator for those page-components.
 Page-components are initialized lazily using proxies.

 * ####Support for data-driven testing
 To support data-driven testing, "page-component" incorporates XStream open source project, which adds the option to serialize any PageObject to and from XML files.
 To support this feature, PageObject should be annotated with XStream annotations.